dahami4096/Digit-Recognizer/README.md

 # Digit Recognizer
-This paper gives a detailed analysis of a handwritten digit recognition system which is built using K-Nearest Neighbour (KNN) algorithms and logistic regression.
+This project gives a detailed analysis of a handwritten digit recognition system which is built using K-Nearest Neighbour (KNN) algorithms and logistic regression.
 The logistic regression model gives information on the likelihood that a given input will fall into a particular digit class.The KNN